tetsuo808/bomberman_svg/README.md

 # bomberman_svg
-Bomberman in SVG, in less than 5kb.
+Bomberman with SVG, in less than 5kb.

+### Ideas for other things
+* Add defs for different colour types of Bomberman
-Next up I want to create a bomb next to him, and animate both :)
+* Create a bomb next to Bomberman
+* Angry Bomberman eyes
+* Animate! :)